maxadamo/galera-wizard/README.md

 Bugs & Workaround:
 ==================

 - Percona XtraBackup has a couple of bugs.
-The bug affecting this script is the following: if you have ```/var/lib/mysql/lost+found``` the script will crash.
+The bug affecting us it the following: ```/var/lib/mysql/lost+found``` will crash SST.
-To workaround the issue you may use incron to re-asssign the directory to mysq:mysql (or you can even delete lost+found, but it will be created again during the boot).
+https://bugs.launchpad.net/percona-xtrabackup/+bug/1272329 ```/var/lib/mysql/lost+found```
-Here is the bug: https://bugs.launchpad.net/percona-xtrabackup/+bug/1272329
+A possible workaround can be to to use incron to re-asssign the directory to mysq:mysql (or whatever else comes yo your mind).

 TODO: